-Two broad models of public policy formation within democracies exist.
+Two broad models of public policy formation in contemporary democracies exist.
 The first stresses the role of elections and electoral competition.
-This literature models the state as an institution through which ordinary (moderate) citizens obtain services, that are determined for the most part through voting.
+This literature thinks of the state as an institution through which ordinary (moderate) citizens obtain services, for the most part through voting.
 The second stresses the role of special interest groups.
 In the latter models, narrow interest groups (rent seekers) often obtain privileges that disadvantage ordinary citizens.
 Both models suggest that public goods will be provided and that transfers will tend to favor those controlling government.
 However, the two models differ in their predictions about the size of government and the extent and kind of redistribution takes place.
 A third model can be constructed by combining elements of mainstream electoral and interest group models.
-These lectures focus on the electoral basis of policies chosen within democracies.
+This lecture focuses on the electoral basis of policies chosen within democracies.

-- i.
+- xiii.
 Samuelson, P. A. (1954).
 The pure theory of public expenditure.
-The review of economics and statistics, 387-389. - ii.
+The review of economics and statistics, 387-389. - xiv.
 Downs, A. (1957).
 An economic theory of political action in a democracy.
-Journal of Political Economy, 65(2), 135-150. - iii.
-Congleton, R. D. (2003) "The Median Voter Model," The Encyclopedia of Public Choice, C. K. Rowley and F. Schneider, Eds, Kluwer Academic Press pp. 382-386. - iv.
-Winer, S. L. (2018).
-The Political Economy of Taxation: Power, Structure, Redistribution.
-Oxford Handbook of Public Choice.
-Oxford University Press. - v.
-Meltzer, A. H. and Richard, S. F. (1981) "A Rational Theory of the Size of Government," Journal of Political Economy 89: 914 927. - vi.
-Becker, G. (1983) "A Theory of Competition Among Pressure Groups for Political Influence," The Quarterly Journal of Economics 98: 371-400. - vii.
-Brennan, G.; Buchanan, J. M. (1977) "Towards a Tax Constitution for Leviathan," Journal of Public Economics 8:255-273. - viii.
-McGuire, M. C. and Olson, Mancur, Jr. (1996) "The Economics of Autocracy and Majority Rule: The Invisible Hand and the Use of Force," Journal of Economic Literature 34:72-96. - ix.
+Journal of Political Economy, 65(2), 135-150. - xv.
+Congleton, R. D. (2003) "The Median Voter Model," The Encyclopedia of Public Choice, C. K. Rowley and F. Schneider, Eds, Kluwer Academic Press pp. 382-386. - xvi.
+Meltzer, A. H. and Richard, S. F. (1981) "A Rational Theory of the Size of Government," Journal of Political Economy 89: 914 - 927. - xvii.
+Hettich, W., & Winer, S. L. (1988).
+Economic and political foundations of tax structure.
+The American Economic Review, 701-712. - xviii.
+Besley, Timothy; and Coate, Stephen Source (1997) "An Economic Model of Representative Democracy," Quarterly Journal of Economics 112:85-114. - xix.
+Becker, G. (1983) "A Theory of Competition Among Pressure Groups forPolitical Influence," The Quarterly Journal of Economics 98: 371-400. - xx.
+Brennan, G.; Buchanan, J. M. (1977) "Towards a Tax Constitution for Leviathan," Journal of Public Economics 8:255-273. - xxi.
+McGuire, M. C. and Olson, Mancur, Jr. (1996) "The Economics of Autocracy and Majority Rule: The Invisible Hand and the Use of Force," Journal of Economic Literature 34:72-96.

+xxii.
 Congleton, R. D. and R. Bennett (1995) "On the Political Economy of State Highway Expenditures: Some Evidence of the Relative Performance of Alternative Public Choice Models," Public Choice 84: 1-24.

-9/12 Democratic Public Policies: Redistribution via Taxation versus Social Insurance
+9/17 Democratic Public Policies: Redistribution versus Social Insurance

 A good deal of what looks like redistribution may actually be social insurance programs rather than pure transfers.
 These lectures analyze the politics of redistributive systems and that of social insurance systems.
 Governments can often provide insurance more efficiently than private clubs and private firms.
 To account for the rapid growth of public insurance programs in post war period, however, probably requires more than an economic explanation.
-Adverse selection and moral hazard problems are associated with all insurance, including that provided by governments.
+Adverse selection and moral hazard problems are asociated with all insurance, including that provided by governments.
 Are "bailouts" social insurance?